-Probably originates from Ireland, where it was already described around 1815.
-Its vigorous growth and the large, ornamental leaves make this a very useful ivy, and is therefore on offer at FassadenGrün's Range.
-It adheres very well to façades, however the foliage is not quite as dense as in 'Woerner' and in winter the leaves don't turn as dark.
+Hibernica likely came from Ireland, where it was already described around 1815.
+Its vigorous growth and large, ornamental leaves make this a very popular ivy, and is therefore offered in FassadenGrün's range.
+It adheres very well to façades; the foliage is not quite as dense as with 'Woerner' and in winter the leaves don't turn as dark.
 Of course it is all a question of taste, as some people may indeed prefer a strong colour....
-Unfortunately this top performer 'Hibernica' is not quite as hardy as 'Woerner'.
-From my experience (Sven Taraba, 2017) it appears that the climate zone 7b / 6a in Leipzig is still favourable.
-However in colder regions in Germany some parts of the ivy may freeze and die off during severe winters, hence its use is limited in those regions.
-Please refer to General Information for ivy.
+Unfortunately this top performer 'Hibernica' is not quite as hardy as 'Werner.'
+From my experience (Sven Taraba, 2017), the climate zone 7b / 6a in Leipzig still appears to be stable.
+However, in colder regions in Germany some parts of the ivy may freeze and die off during severe winters; for that reason, its use is limited in those regions.
+Please also refer to the ivy general information.

 (lat.
 "Hedera hibernica "Hibernica", also known as "Irish Ivy")